-When Susan Malvina Hale was born on 6 September 1837, in Grayson, Virginia, United States, her father, Lewis Dudley Hale, was 32 and her mother, Susan Wright, was 29.
+When Susan Malvina Hale was born on 6 September 1837, in Grayson, Virginia, United States, her father, Lewis Dudley Hale, was 32 and her mother, Susanna Wright, was 29.
 She married Lewis Peyton Vaught on 13 January 1858, in Grayson, Virginia, United States.
 They were the parents of at least 4 sons and 6 daughters.
 She lived in Elk Creek, Grayson, Virginia, United States for about 30 years.
 She died on 19 June 1898, in Grayson, Virginia, United States, at the age of 60.

 Do you know Susan Malvina?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account